When we “improve” a road, what exactly are we improving?

 Industrial tourism follows pavement and pavement follows industrial tourism.
 In economics, we would call that a virtuous cycle.
 In conservation, we would call that a death spiral.

 My first instinct is to want to keep these places as they are.
-Then I realize that the person who arrived five minutes before me wanted to keep it as it was too.
+Then I realize that was the first instinct of the person who arrived five minutes before me.
 But then I showed up.

 John Muir came to love Yosemite by walking the trail to the majestic Valley, but lamented that the trail became a road.

-Ansel Adams described the Yosemite Park and Curry Company as perfidious for building a monstrous hotel in the valley, among other things.
+Ansel Adams described the Yosemite Park and Curry Company as perfidious for building a monstrous hotel in the valley.
 But then, to the very end of his life, he was proud of the Bracebridge Dinner performance he had created at said monstrous hotel for the express purpose of increasing winter visitation to fill said monstrous hotel (ibid.).

 David Brower grew to love the high country of Tuolumne Meadows, which he discovered by driving the road the mining company built.
 Later, he said that park service personnel should have been jailed for allowing the 1958 widening of that same road.
 Was the first criminal act the road, or the widening?
 Without the road, would Brower have come to know the Yosemite high country?
 Without knowing the Yosemite high country, would he have become one of the great environmental activists of all time?